Invited

 Clear statistical communication is both an educational and public health priority.
 This session will focus on best practices for effective statistical communication that simultaneously is clear, engaging, and understandable while remaining rigorous and mathematically correct.
 The panelists have a range of experience with communicating complex statistical concepts to both technical and lay audiences via multiple communication mechanisms including podcasting, Twitter, engaging with journalists in print, and television correspondence on networks such as CNN and BBC.
 The session will begin with moderated questions posed by the organizer and then open the discussion to audience members.

-Let’s get meta: analyzing your R code with tidycode
+Let’s Get Meta: Analyzing your R code with tidycode

 This talk will cover two R packages: matahari ( https://github.com/jhudsl/matahari) and tidycode ( https://lucymcgowan.github.io/tidycode/).
 The matahari package is a simple package for tidy logging of everything you type into the R console.
 The tidycode package allows users to analyze R expressions in a tidy way (i.e. take the code captured from matahari and put it in a tidy table for downstream analysis with the tidyverse).